kholia/OSX-KVM/notes.md

 your AMD GPU is not starting up properly (resulting in "no signal" on the monitor).

-Tested GPUs: ZOTAC GeForce GT 710 DDR3 (<= Big Sur), Sapphire Radeon RX 570.
+Tested GPUs: Sapphire AMD RX 6600 (RECOMMENDED!), ZOTAC GeForce GT 710 DDR3 (<=
+Big Sur), Sapphire Radeon RX 570.

 UPDATE: Project sponsors get access to the `Private OSX-KVM repository`, and direct support.
 This private repository has a playbook to automate 95% of this